 From my experience, what ends up happening is the client might hire a freelancer to write, but hires a freelancer who charges way too much for a measly 500 words of a “blog post,” or charges way too little to provide any sort of value (In their defense, figuring out how much to charge for copywriting isn’t the easiest thing in the world).
 Three blog posts later, the practice and cost becomes unsustainable, website owner doesn’t see any results, and they’re done with the blog altogether.

-The others who go with option two might say they’ll start writing themselves, but can only muster a blog post a month, which just isn’t enough to make a dent, and end up stopping altogether.
+The others who go with option two might say they’ll start or attempt to dive back into writing themselves, but can only muster a blog post a month, which just isn’t enough to make a dent, and end up stopping altogether.
 It’s partly due to not having the time, but it’s probably mostly due to not having the skill to do so without max effort.

 So, of the three options, everyone ends back at the same spot—wanting more organic search traffic but not having the resources to create the required content.